cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Target Number

-Target Numbers (TN) are a fundamental concept in our Dice mechanic, acting as benchmarks for skill checks and ability tests.
-Essentially, a TN is the number that a player needs to meet or exceed with their skill check roll in order to succeed at a task or action.
+Target Numbers (TN) are a fundamental concept in our Dice mechanic, acting as benchmarks for Expertise Area checks and ability tests.
+Essentially, a TN is the number that a player needs to meet or exceed with their Expertise Area check roll in order to succeed at a task or action.

 Each TN is associated with a level of difficulty, from trivial tasks that are almost always achieved without effort, to nearly impossible